gomorpheus/morpheus-msdns-plugin/README.md

 When using the Agent as the Rpc Transport you will need a Managed Windows Instance joined to the Active Directory Domain you wish to manage.
 The Managed Instance/Server must have the Morpheus Agent configured to logon as the DNS Service Account.
 Enter the full qualified hostname of the Server Object in the RPC SERVER textbox.
-If the server cannot be located witha  configured Agent and error message is displayed.
+If the server cannot be located with a configured Agent and error message is displayed.
 Check the server name is correct.

 Using the agent as Rpc Transport in this way overcomes Kerberos Delegation issues and has a huge performance benefit as data is transported via RabbitMQ